moise-mulungu/mixed-react-projects/project-info/teamdm/tech/javascript/vocabulary/js-vocabulary.md

 The destructuring assignment syntax is a JavaScript expression that makes it possible to unpack values from arrays, or properties from objects, into distinct variables.
 Example can be found in the `src/utils/array/snippets/destructuring.js`

+## default values
+this method allows to get a default value of a destructuring parameter property that has not been given.